-3. In preparation for the implementation of IFRS 16 Council are advised to commence work on assessing the impact of this new standard on the financial statements.
+2. In preparation for the implementation of IFRS 16, the Council are advised to commence work on assessing the impact of this new standard on the financial statements.
 The new leasing standard removes the current distinction between operating and finance leases.
 IFRS 16 essentially requires leases with a term of over 12 months to be capitalised rather than expensed, unless the underlying asset is of low value.
 This means that lease costs will be funded from a capital budget and included in the Minimum Revenue Provision and Capital Financing Requirement calculations.
-Council should work closely with the Department to ensure a smooth transition towards the implementation of the new accounting standard.
+The Council should work closely with the Department to ensure a smooth transition towards the implementation of this new accounting standard.

-City Deal
+City Deals

-- I note the Council is part of the Belfast Region City Deal (BRCD) consortium which has applied 4. for City Deal.
-City Deal is a co-investment from the UK government, local government, the universities and the private sector that is designed to deliver a step change in the region's economic fortunes, help achieve a 10 year programme of inclusive growth, and create 20,000 new and better jobs, accessible to people from all communities. - 5.
-In his budget on 29th October 2018, the Chancellor announced a commitment of £350m from the UK government to BRCD, leveraging at least £350m from NI regional government, £100m from BRCD councils and £50m from two universities.
-A Heads of Term document outlining the deal is due to be signed in the coming weeks.
+- 3. The Belfast City Deal is the first of its kind in Northern Ireland.
+City Deal is a co-investment from the UK government, local government, the universities and the private sector that is designed to deliver a step change in the region's economic fortunes, help achieve a programme of inclusive growth, and create thousands of new and better jobs, accessible to people from all communities. - 4.
+The outline business case for the Belfast City Deal was approved by the Secretary of State in March 2019.
+The participant councils (Including Newry, Mourne and Down District Council) are still refining the list of potential projects to form part of the City Deal submission.